 Here’s how to get started:

 You can apply for both OnDeck products through United Capital Source.
 Before applying, a UCS executive will work with you to make sure OnDeck is indeed the right company for your needs.

 Our one-page application requires basic information about you and your business.
 You’ll also submit your credit score, annual revenue, and last three months of bank statements.
 Once you provide the required documents and information, OnDeck will perform a soft credit pull.
 This will not affect your credit score.

 Unlike other online business lenders, OnDeck’s underwriting process is only partially automated.
 Thus, when you submit the previous information, you’ll have to speak to a representative before moving forward.
 You should hear from an OnDeck representative within a day or two after applying.

 UCS will help negotiate rates and terms to ensure you receive the most beneficial arrangement for your business.

 After speaking to a representative, you should receive an offer within one business day.
 The proposal will come in the form of a SMART Box disclosure form.
 This comparison tool clearly explains everything you need to know about your loan, like the total cost, individual payment amount, fees, etc.

 Your offer will most likely amount to approximately 10% of your annual revenue.
 If you accept the offer, funds will appear in your bank account as soon as the next business day.

 For business term loans, your first payment is due the next business day after you receive funding.
 Payments will automatically be deducted from your business bank account, either on a daily or weekly basis.

-For a business line of credit, your first payment is due the next day after you draw from your credit line.
+Your first payment is due the next day after you draw from your credit line for a business line of credit.
 From then on, fixed weekly payments will automatically be deducted from your business bank account.